 Students are evaluated for campus-based awards and state assistance.
 The Federal Supplemental Education Opportunity Grant, the State Need-Based Grant, and Federal Work-Study are all programs that contain limited funding.
 Awarding in each of the programs will occur until funds are no longer available.

 Federal Direct Loan eligibility is determined last.
 The base amount of subsidized and unsubsidized loans is awarded according to annual and aggregate limit maximums.
 Our office automatically offers the base amount of eligibility for students to accept or decline on Self Service Carolina.

 Any remaining need can be met by applying for additional loans such as the Parent or Graduate PLUS loan or private loans.
 An additional application is needed for each of these loans before we award them.

 When we have completed your award package, you will receive an email to your preferred email address to notify you about your awards.
 You may view the status of your awards on Self Service Carolina.

 Disbursement of Aid

 If you are expecting a refund from a Parent PLUS loan, the refund will go to the parent unless specified on the Parent PLUS application.
-If the address for the parent is incorrect, please submit a signed, written statement to our office to the attention of the PLUS Program Coordinator with the student’s name and ID and the correct address.
-If the student’s address is incorrect, you may make the change on SSC.
+If the address for the parent is incorrect, the parent may submit a signed, written statement to our office to the attention of the PLUS Program Coordinator with the student’s name and ID and the correct address.
+If the student’s address is incorrect, the student may make the change on SSC.